Nasty (Nas song): Composition

 "Nasty" is a hip hop song of three minutes and four seconds in length.
 The song is backed by a "minimal", boom bap orientated production, with guitars and drums interspersed throughout.
 Unlike many modern hip hop songs, "Nasty" maintains a simple construction throughout: according to Rob Markman of MTV News, the song consists of nothing more than "hard rhymes over an infectious loop".
 Evoking many of the "infamous park jams" held in the Queensbridge district of New York City in the 1980s, a disc jockey can be heard shouting "Are y'all ready to see Nasty Nas?" as the song begins.

 Music video

 Background

 A music video for "Nasty" was filmed in New York City, and directed by Jason Goldwatch.
 The video is set in Queensbridge, Queens, the district of New York where Nas grew up.
-Whilst filming the video, Goldwatch wanted to make the imagery featured in the scenes where Nas visited Queensbridge as realistic as possible: thus, he sent scouts to find real homeless people, as well as old women and drug addicts, that could appear in the video.
+While filming the video, Goldwatch wanted to make the imagery featured in the scenes where Nas visited Queensbridge as realistic as possible: thus, he sent scouts to find real homeless people, as well as old women and drug addicts, that could appear in the video.